Play is the work of the child.Maria Montessori

 In a globalised world where factories are in a “race to the bottom” to provide cheap fashion fast, children are often involved in the supply chain.
-Sadly they constitute a cheap, compliant and easily exploited labour force.
+For unscrupulous businesses, they constitute a cheap, compliant and easily exploited labour force.

 The sad truth of child labour